opea-project/GenAIExamples/AvatarChatbot/docker_compose/intel/hpu/gaudi/README.md

 ## Gradio UI

-Follow the instructions in [Set the environment variables](#set-the-environment-variables) to set the environment variables.
-Follow [Start the MegaService](#start-the-megaservice) to start the MegaService.
+Follow the instructions in [Build Mega Service of AudioQnA on Gaudi](https://github.com/opea-project/GenAIExamples/blob/main/AudioQnA/docker_compose/intel/hpu/gaudi/README.md) to build necessary Docker images and start the AudioQnA MegaService with the endpoint `http://localhost:3008/v1/audioqna`.
 Then run the following command to start the Gradio UI:

 ```bash
 cd GenAIExamples/AvatarChatbot/docker/ui/gradio